 Regardless of your reasons, I’ve done the job of collecting and processing the data for you.

-To get reliable data to work with, I looked up the spec-sheets of every big ATV brand and almost all of their models.
+To get reliable data, I looked up the spec sheets of every big ATV brand and almost all of their models.

-First, here are all of the data I’ve collected, presented in a simple table form.
+Below are all the data I’ve collected, presented in a simple table form.
 All of the bikes listed are 2019 / 2020 models.

 The width is usually the most critical measurement of an ATV.
 But before we look into why width is so important, let’s have a closer look at the numbers: